Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 And here is a brief synopsis:

-The events of Steins;Gate take place in Akihabara, set in the year 2010, having its drama around the character Okabe Rintarou, or as he prefers to be called, Hououin Kyoma, who is a self-proclaimed insanely mad scientist, who for some reason is the most wanted by a “Secret Organization, which initially only exists in his head.
+The events of Steins;Gate take place in Akihabara, happening in the year 2010, with its drama revolving around the character Okabe Rintarou, or as he prefers to be called, Hououin Kyoma, who is a self-proclaimed insanely mad scientist, who for some reason is the most wanted by a "Secret Organization, which initially only exists in his head.

 He is the creator of the Gadget of the Future group aim to create a utopia against all the structures that dominate the world, creating inventions that bring chaos.